mxro/maxrohde-web/content/posts/2015/2015-05-10-share-folders-with-windows-homegroup-through-command-line-batch-file/index.md

 ---
+blog: maxrohde.com
+date: "2015-05-10"
-title: 'Share Folders With Windows Homegroup Through Command Line / Batch File'
+title: Share Folders With Windows Homegroup Through Command Line / Batch File
-date: '2015-05-10'
 ---

 If you have a folder